nidhaloff/igel/README.rst

 Igel supports all sklearn's machine learning functionality, whether regression, classification or clustering.
 Precisely, you can use **63** different machine learning model in igel.

+Igel supports most used dataset types in the data science field.
+For instance, your input dataset can be a csv, txt, excel sheet, json or even html file that you want to fetch.
+All these types are supported by igel.
+In the background, igel uses pandas to read and convert your input dataset to a dataframe.

 Installation
 -------------